directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson38.md

 {{</alert>}}

 {{<card header="**1st script**">}}
-The photo captures a lovely moment in a dining room with a little boy and his mother. <br/>
+The photo captures a lovely moment at a dining table with a little boy and his mother. <br/>
 The mother is dressed in a green top with a white apron. <br/>
 She is standing at the table rolling the cookie dough and is just about to cut out some star shapes.<br/>
-I believe she's clearly prepared because she dusted flour onto the table to prevent the dough from sticking and she has rolled the yellow dough evenly.<br/>
+It's apparent she's clearly prepared because she dusted flour onto the table to prevent the dough from sticking and she has rolled the yellow dough evenly.<br/>
-Nearby are her baking tools, including a black-rimmed plate that probably held the flour in it, a little sifter, and the rolling pin she used.<br/>
+Nearby are her baking tools, including a blue-rimmed plate that likely held the sifted flour in it, a little sifter, and the rolling pin she used.<br/>
 Thoughtfully, she's placed cut-out cookies and extra cutters out of her curious little helper's reach.<br/>
 <br/>
 I'll stop here for now, as the explanation is quite long.<br/>
 <br/>
-(126 words)
+(127 words)
 {{</card>}}